lifebit-ai/action-cloudos-cli/README.md

 Request interval in seconds.
 The options is influencing the request interval for receiving the job status when `--wait-completion` is used.
 The default value is the same as the default of [](https://github.com/lifebit-ai/cloudos-cli).

-### `job_queue`

-Name of the job batch queue to use with a batch job execution.
-Default: workspace default.
-The parameter is optional and conditional to only when using `--batch`.
-If `--batch` is not used, the parameter will be ignored.

 ### `cloudos_cli_flags`

-Additional cloudos-cli flags, space separated eg `'--spot --resumable'`.
-Available options: `[--spot, --batch, --resumable, --verbose, --wait-completion]`
+Additional cloudos-cli flags, space separated eg `'--resumable'`.
+Available options: `[--resumable, --verbose, --wait-completion]`

 ## Outputs